IsshikiHugh/IsshikiHugh/README.md

 ## Hey 👋, I'm Isshiki修 / Yan XIA / 夏彦!

-- CS undergraduate @ Zhejiang University.
-I will graduate in 2025.
+I am a CS undergraduate at Zhejiang University, and will graduate in 2025.

+I like to write down my study notes.
+You can find most of the notes in [my digital notebook (Chinese)](https://note.isshikih.top).

+In addition, I am a beginning researcher focusing on computer vision and digital humans.
+For more information, please visit [my academic homepage](https://scholar.isshikih.top).

 <br/>